nf-core/configs/README.md

 ### Documentation

 You will have to create a [Markdown document](https://www.markdownguide.org/getting-started/) outlining the details required to use the custom config file within your organisation.
+You might orientate yourself using the [Template](docs/template.md) that we provide and filling out the information for your cluster there.

 See [`nf-core/configs/docs`](https://github.com/nf-core/configs/tree/master/docs) for examples.